J-Siu/johnsiu.com/content/blog/tiny-vps-postfix-part-2-non-linux-outgoing-smtp-account.md

 `saslpasswd2 -c -u johnsiu.com -a smtpauth testing`

-### Finalizing
+#### Finalizing

 The actual sasldb file is located at **/etc/sasldb2**.
 Make sure it has the following permission:

 `-rw-rw---- 1 postfix sasl sasldb2`

-### What if sasldb doesn’t seesm to work
+#### What if sasldb doesn’t seems to work

 Then it is likely that your postfix is run with chroot.
 Just copy sasldb2 to the chrooted /etc/

 `cp -a /etc/sasldb2 /var/spool/postfix/etc/`

-You will have to do that everytime you modify sasl passowrd, add/del sasl user.
+You will have to do that every time you modify sasl password, add/del sasl user.

 Now you should able to configure your email client(Thunderbird, Outlook, etc) to use your VPS as outgoing smtp server.